SamparkBhol/PMFSS/README.md

   - Capable of answering user queries, offering troubleshooting tips, and providing information on system status.
   - Uses natural language processing (NLP) to understand and respond to user questions, making the system more user-friendly and accessible.

-           **User Contributions:**
+#### **User Contributions**:
 - You can further improve the system by exploring additional alert mechanisms like email notifications.
 - Experiment with different models in the ensemble to see which combination yields the best results.
 - Add more visualization types to gain deeper insights into model performance.
 - Customize the report templates to include additional metrics or visualizations specific to your needs.
 - Implement other data augmentation techniques like rotation, flipping, or scaling for different types of data.
+- Enhance the helping bot with more advanced NLP capabilities or integrate it with other communication channels.

 ## 📫 Contact